 Meet Our Specialist

 Our oncologists are truly passionate about treating hematological and cancer disorders.
 Dr. Knecht develops strong relationships with his patients as he becomes a part of their life journey.
 Unfortunately, many of the diagnoses our oncologists encounter weigh down heavily on families.
 The journey can become difficult, but Dr. Knecht is with his patients every step of the way.
 Not everything is preventable, but with the right touch, healing can be achieved in any manner.

 Oncology is the branch of medicine that deals with the diagnosis, treatment, and prevention of cancer.
-Though all cancer results from the same general biochemical events, slight differences in the types of cells that eventually become cancerous greatly affects how the disease is treated.
+Though all cancer results from the same general biochemical events, slight differences in the types of cells that eventually become cancerous greatly affect how the disease is treated.